 |Admissions and Deadlines|

 Regular Deadline for Master's level applicants is May 1.
-Those applying for the King Mitchell Merit Scholarship should plan to complete the admissions process, including the admissions interview by April 1.
+Those applying for the King-Mitchell Academic Excellence Scholarship Prize should send all materials, including the entrance essay by March 2, 2015.

 Applications are received, admissions interviews held and offers of admission are made throughout the academic year.
 Because the number of spaces for new students is limited, prospective students are urged to apply as early as possible.
 Applicants to the M.Div. program or other programs, who are in the ordination process in the Episcopal Church may apply and interview before postulancy is granted, however, any offer of admission is contingent upon the applicant being named a postulant.